-The embedded controller board is a custom PCB that was designed specifically for Mantis.
-The motivation to do so resulted from using off-the-shelf FPGA and microcontroller development boards in the past which were not specifically designed for the application.
+The embedded controller board is a custom PCB that was designed specifically for Mantis 2.0.
+The motivation to do so resulted from using off-the-shelf FPGA and microcontroller development boards in the past which were not specifically designed for the application, shown in Figure 13.
 The embedded control board is designed to satisfy all hardware needs, and provide the flexibility of a commercially available development board without the extra bulk and space of unused functionality.